PCB Manufacturing – The Roles Fiber Lasers Can Play

-As the complexity of electronics increases, it is necessary to mark boards in order to identify key components and ensure that parts are positioned in the correct places so that the connections between them function as intended.
+As the complexity of electronics manufacturing increases it is necessary to mark boards in order to identify key components and ensure that parts are positioned in the correct places so that the connections between them function as intended.
 Such identifying marks have traditionally been delivered alphanumerically, although there is a limit to the amount of information that can be contained in such an approach, as well as restrictions based on the amount of space available on the surface of the printed circuit board itself.

 This is where marking PCBs with a fiber laser comes into its own.
 Because fiber lasers can be precisely controlled and deliver incredibly accurate marking capabilities as a result, they can be used to add identifying codes to the surface of any PCB, cramming lots more information into a smaller area using bar codes and QR codes, for example.

 The speed of fiber laser marking is also relevant in this context, as codes can be etched in a matter of seconds, all while ensuring that the material surrounding the area of application is not damaged or distorted.
-With the ongoing miniaturisation of electronics and the parallel shrinkage of PCBs, this kind of ability is becoming more sought-after.
+With the ongoing miniaturisation of electronics manufacturing and the parallel shrinkage of PCBs, this kind of ability is becoming more sought-after.